Close Banner

 • Tomorrowland Transit Authority PeopleMover

-• TRON Lightcycle / Run (Virtual queue only)
+• TRON Lightcycle Run

-*Some attractions may receive spooktacular, party-exclusive overlays and enhancements, including Mad Tea Party, Pirates of the Caribbean, Space Mountain and Monsters, Inc. Laugh Floor.
-A crew of live pirates takes over your journey on Pirates of the Caribbean.
-Meanwhile, Mad Tea Party gets special lighting and music, while Space Mountain goes completely dark.
+*Some attractions receive spooktacular, party-exclusive overlays and enhancements, including Mad Tea Party, Space Mountain and Monsters, Inc. Laugh Floor.
+Mad Tea Party gets special lighting and music while Space Mountain goes completely dark.
 Over at the Laugh Floor in the Monster World, the comedic monsters learn more about the Human World holiday called Halloween.
-These are not yet confirmed for 2023.

-Mickey’s Not-So-Scary Halloween Party — Kids dressed as "Encanto" characters
+Mickey’s Not So Scary Halloween Party — Kids dressed as "Encanto" characters

 Mickey's Not-So-Scary Halloween Party is one of the few times that adults can dress up in costumes!
 Be sure to double-check the costume guidelines for these special events.